Sorry, you need to enable JavaScript to visit this website.

 The programmes are publicly funded.

-Furthermore, the Act on Social Services (Serviceloven, LBK nr 1548 af 01/07/2021) and the Act on Active Social Policy (Lov om aktiv socialpolitik, LBK nr 241 af 12/02/2021) obliges municipalities, regions, and the state to offer support and services in order to prevent social problems.
+Furthermore, the Act on Social Services (Serviceloven, LBK nr 67 af 22/01/2024) and the Act on Active Social Policy (Lov om aktiv socialpolitik, LBK nr 1031 af 22/06/2023) obliges municipalities, regions, and the state to offer support and services in order to prevent social problems.
 Read more about services in section 4.6.

 Quality assurance

-Associations may receive funding for the running of the association or funding for a specific project, for instance development.
+Associations may receive funding for the running of the association or funding for a specific project, for instance, development.

-Funding for running an association is based on number of members, and the association must report membership.
+Funding for running an association is based on the number of members, and the association must report membership.

 Funding of specific projects is based on applications with project descriptions, objectives, and targets.
 Associations must report the status of the project, typically midterm and at the end of the project.
 If the association does not fulfil the objectives established in the application, the funding can be withdrawn.
-Furthermore, a financial statement documenting all expenses related to the projects must be provided at the end of a project.
+Furthermore, a financial statement documenting all expenses related to the project must be provided at the end of the project.

-Based on evaluations from the former rate adjustment pool (satspuljen) programmes, The Danish Authority of Social Services and Housing has developed several programmes that municipalities can choose to implement and finance locally.
+Based on evaluations from the former rate adjustment pool (satspuljeaftale) programmes, The Danish Authority of Social Services and Housing has developed several programmes that municipalities can choose to implement and finance locally.
 The national board provides well-proven and documented measures, including training and guidance.

-The social supervisory authorities are responsible for the approval and supervision of the operational social facilities across the country (municipal, regional and private).
-(See section 4.2)
+The social supervisory authorities are responsible for the approval and supervision of the operational social facilities across the country (municipal, regional, and private).
+See section 4.2.